Although it might be easy to forget, women’s rights in the United Arab Emirates conform to Islamic law and expats need to do their homework.

 Keep in mind that, within the UAE, legal requirements exist alongside respect for Islamic law.
 So, for example, the law states that the age of consent for marriage is 18, however in the Quran, the age of consent for marriage is puberty.
 Therefore, legally, children under 18 can get married with the approval of a judge.
 This, coupled with the unspoken nature of child or forced marriages, makes it hard to determine how widespread such practices are.

 Women over the age of 18 must still get approval from their guardian to marry or travel abroad.
-In fact, a husband can legally withhold his wife’s passport to stop her from travelling.
+In fact, a husband can legally withhold his wife’s passport to stop her from traveling.

 Female genital mutilation